-The S.S.
-YONGALA sank in a cyclone on the 23rd March 1911 (over 100 years ago) and remained undiscovered for almost 50 years, not being positively identified until 1958.
+The S.S.Yongala sank in a cyclone over 100 years ago on the 23rd March 1911 just 12 nautical miles off the coast of Cape Bowling Green in the Great Barrier Reef Marine Park.
 The wreck now lies on its starboard side in 14-28 metres of water and at 109m long is the largest and most intact, historic shipwreck in Australian waters……and one of the best dive sites in the world !

-- The Yongala wreck has now become an artificial reef with more varieties of coral growing on it than most natural reef systems.
-It is also host to a huge diversity of pelagic and reef species found in the Coral Sea
+- The Yongala wreck is now an artificial reef with more varieties of coral than most natural reef systems, it is also host to a huge diversity of pelagic and reef species found in the Coral Sea

 Points of Interest

-S.S.Yongala Wreck, 100 Years on the Sea bed
+S.S.Yongala Wreck, 100 Years on the Sea bed: 23 March 2011

 In 2011 the S.S Yongala Wreck had laid on the sea bed for 100 years, this event was commemorated by services both out at the wreck site and in Memorials on land.
 Yongala Dive laid a wreath on the site and held its own small service with a number of lucky divers in attendance.

-Download the Poem and Prayer “Loss of the Yongala, March 23-24, 1911” written by W J MacCarthy, of North Queensland Herald, on April 29th 1911.
+Poem and Prayer “Loss of the Yongala, March 23-24, 1911” written by W J MacCarthy, of North QLD Herald, on April 29th 1911.